-12) This corporation shall not engage in any act prohibited to a corporation exempt from tax under Section 501(c)(3) and at any time this corporation is a private foundation with the meaning the Section 509(1), it shall distribute its income each taxable year in such time and manner as not to subject to tax under Section 4942 and shall be prohibited from engaging in any act or self-dealing [as defined in Section 4941(d)], from retaining any excess business holding [as defined in Section 4943(c)], from making any `investments in such manner as to subject the Foundation to tax under Section 4944, and from making any taxable expenditures [as defined in Section 4945(d)].
-All references to section in these Bylaws are to the Internal Revenue Code of 1954 as amended and to comparable sections of all subsequent Internal Revenue laws.
+12) This corporation shall not engage in any act prohibited to a corporation exempt from tax under Section 501(c)(3) and at any time this corporation is a private foundation with the meaning the Section 509(1), it shall distribute its income each taxable year in such time and manner as not to subject to tax under Section 4942 and shall be prohibited from engaging in any act or self-dealing [as defined in Section 4941(d)], from retaining any excess business holding [as defined in Section 4943(c)], from making any investments in such manner as to subject the OWBF to tax under Section 4944, and from making any taxable expenditures [as defined in Section 4945(d)].
+All references to “Section” in these Bylaws are to the Internal Revenue Code of 1954 as amended and to comparable sections of all subsequent Internal Revenue laws.

-The Board of Directors (“Board”) shall consist of a President, Vice-President, Treasurer, Immediate Past-President and Ex-Officio Member.
-The Ex-Officio Member shall be the Executive Director of the Foundation, or in the absence of an Executive Director shall be a staff member appointed by the Foundation President.
-The Ex-Officio Member shall not be a voting member of the Board, and his or her duties shall be delegated by the President, Vice-President or Treasurer.
+The Board of Trustees (“Board”) shall consist of (i) the Officers; (ii) immediate Past President; (iii) such number of Trustees who will be Leadership Institute graduates by the time their term commences, which may be zero but may not exceed two, as the Board may determine from time to time; (iv) such number of At-Large Trustees, which may be zero but may not exceed five, as the Board may determine from time to time; (v) a non-voting OWBA/OWBF Board Liaison; and (vi) an Ex-Officio Member.
+The Ex-Officio Member shall be the Executive Director of the OWBF, or in the absence of an Executive Director, shall be a staff member appointed by the OWBF President.
+The Ex-Officio Member shall not be a voting member of the Board, and his or her duties shall be delegated by the Officers.

-Nominations for President, Vice-President, and Treasurer, shall be made by the Association’s Nominations Committee.
-The Association's Nominations Committee shall report its selections to the Association ‘s President and the Foundation’s President no later than thirty (30) days prior to the election to take place at an Association’s Board of Trustees meeting which shall occur prior to the Association’s Annual Meeting.
-Names of all nominees shall be published and disseminated to the Association’s Board of Trustees no later than fifteen (15) days prior to the election.
+TheOWBA’s Nominating Committee shall make nominations for the Officers and Trustees.
+The OWBA's Nominating Committee shall report its selections to the OWBA’s President and theOWBF’s President no later than thirty (30) days prior to the election to take place at an OWBA’s Board of Trustees meeting, which shall occur prior to theOWBA’s Annual Meeting.
+Names of all nominees shall be published and disseminated to the OWBA’s Board of Trustees no later than fifteen (15) days prior to the election.
+All candidates must be current members of the OWBA to qualify for nomination and must maintain their membership while serving as members of the OWBF Board.
 The names of all properly nominated candidates shall appear on the Official Ballot.
 The candidate receiving the highest number of votes for each elected position shall be declared to be elected.
 Elections may be held by any means permitted by law.
 Tie votes shall be broken by the drawing of lots.

 The President shall be the Chief Executive Officer of the organization.
 The President shall preside at all meetings of the organization and of the Board.
-The President shall appoint the chairperson of all Foundation committees subject to approval of the Board.
+The President shall appoint the chairperson of all the OWBF committees subject to approval of the Board.
 The President shall designate members of the Board to act as Board Liaison for all committees.

-The Vice-President shall keep the records and papers of the organization and shall keep the minutes of all meetings of the organization and of the Board, and has the authority to delegate such duties to another Board member.
+The Vice-President shall preside at the meetings of the organization and of the Board in the absence of the President.
+The Vice-President shall co-chair the OWBA’s Annual Meeting & Convention Committee with the President-Elect of the OWBA and shall succeed to the office of the President upon completion of the term of the President or at such earlier time as a vacancy may occur.
 The Vice-President shall perform such other duties as the Board may assign.
 In the event of the disability of the President, the Vice-President shall become acting President with all powers of the President.
-If there is no Vice-President in office in the event of the disability of the President, succession shall proceed as defined in Section 10.
+If there is no Vice-President in office in the event of the disability of the President, succession shall proceed as defined in Section 12.

 The Board shall have the authority to approve all committee appointments made by the President, the budget of the organization, and all civic, educational and social programs of the organization.

-Meetings of the Board may be called by the President with fifteen (15) days notice in writing to each Director.
+Meetings of the Board may be called by the President with fifteen (15) days notice in writing to each Trustee.
 The meeting shall be called by the President or the Vice-President in like manner and on like notice, on the written request of a majority of the sitting Board members.

 The fiscal year of the organization shall be June 1 through May 31.